Lancaster Workers Compensation Lawyer

 At Ciccarelli Law Offices, our Lancaster County workers’ compensation attorneys can help you if you have been injured on the job or have developed an occupational illness which is job-related.
 If the insurance company has denied your workers’ compensation claim, it is important that you speak to an experienced Lancaster workers’ compensation attorney as quickly as possible.

 We aggressively defend our clients and are proud to represent all injured Lancaster County employees, including those living in Lancaster, Ephrata, Elizabethtown, Columbia, Lititz, Millersville, Willow Street, Mount Joy, Leola, New Holland, Manheim, East Petersburg, Akron, Denver, Maytown, and Reamstown.
 No matter where your workplace injuries occurred in Lancaster County, our attorneys are ready to assist you.
 Contact us today at (717) 291-9400 or (877) 529-2422.
-Our Lancaster Office is located at 313 West Liberty Place, Lancaster PA 17603.
+Our Lancaster office is located at 313 West Liberty Place, Lancaster PA 17603. e are also located in Philly, you can reach our Philadelphia workers compensation lawyers, at (215) 228-0100.